Who are we?

 As an AST member you must agree to a Code of Ethics.
 By doing so you are demonstrating your support for the principles shared by our members both nationally and internationally in regards to software testing.
 In addition your agreement with these ethics shows a current or prospective employer your commitment to the advancement of software testing as both a thoughtful craft and a professional, technical discipline.

-Some examples of topics currently being addressed by SIGs:
+Some examples of topics currently being addressed by Committees:

 - Tester Education